 In-house supported volunteer programme aimed at users with a learning disability profile.

-Vision Support provide a community service to people with sight loss in their own community, to reduce isolation and support individuals to remain in their own homes.
-The service includes delivery of and information on specialist equipment.
-Assisting with sorting/reading mail and making appointments.
-Introduction and referral to peer group support, including ‘Living with Sight Loss’ courses run in partnership with Cheshire Vision Impairment Consortium.
-Assistance with tasks such as occasional supported shopping trips.
+Vision Support provide a community service to people with sight loss, to reduce isolation and support individuals to remain in their own homes.
+The service includes delivery of and information on specialist equipment, assisting with sorting/reading mail and making appointments, introduction and referral to peer group support, including ‘Living with Sight Loss’ courses run in partnership with Cheshire Vision Impairment Consortium and also assistance with tasks such as occasional supported shopping trips.

 Vision Support - 01244 381515